 Opportunities can arrive from many different places.
 You may find them through job postings, recruiters, or friends at other companies.
-It can be tough to sift through your options to find the good ones.
+Let’s discuss a few popular options for finding new opportunities.

 Check job sites

-I think there’s something to the saying that “the best jobs aren’t advertised”.
-That said, most tech companies want to hire great talent.
-They tend to leave job postings up even when they’re not looking, just in case someone comes along.
+Companies want to hire great talent.
+They may leave job postings up even when they’re not actively looking, just in case someone great (hopefully you!) comes along.

 - Hacker News - Who’s Hiring?: Posted on the first of each month.
 I like that it gives you a direct line to someone who works at the company.
 It feels more personal than most job postings.

 - Angel List: Mostly for startups.
-I applied to a few companies through here but did not find any good fits.
+I applied to a few companies through here and did not find any good fits.

-- Stack Overflow Careers: Pretty good and easy to browse.
-It’s how Stack Overflow supports itself, so worth a look I think.
+- Stack Overflow Careers: Good and easy to browse.
+Stack Overflow supports itself through its career page.

 - Triplebyte: A startup / recruiting company.
-If you pass their interviews, they’ll help you apply to YCombinator startups.
+If you pass their interviews, they help you apply to tech companies.
 That currently means you can bypass the application and initial phone screen.
-I think it’s good to practice for technical interviews and this offers a low-risk way to do that.
+Triplebyte offers a low-risk opportunity to prepare for your technical interviews.
 This is a referral link.

 - Hired: Similar to Triplebyte.
-Apply once, get offers from a few companies if it’s a good fit.
-This is a referral link.
+Apply once, get offers from a few companies.
+This is a referral link too.

 Look into local options

-Larger companies have satellite branches that may be an option for you, if you’d prefer not to move.
-For example, Microsoft and Google have satellite branches in Los Angeles.
+Larger companies may have a local satellite office, if you prefer not to move.
+For example, Microsoft, Amazon, and Google have teams in Los Angeles.
 Companies such as Snapchat, Tinder, and Riot Games have their headquarters in LA as well.
 You may find some surprises if you look around.

 Configure LinkedIn to work for you

 Coworkers may notice changes to your job description or personal details if LinkedIn broadcasts them.
-You’ll want to turn off your activity notifications.
+Turn off your activity notifications.

-If you’d like to move, set your city to the place you’d like to go.
-Recruiters tend to search in the company’s local area for talent.
-I worked with someone that did this and it led him to a new job.
+If you want to relocate, set your city to the place you want to go.
+Recruiters search in the company’s local area for talent.
+I worked with an engineer that did this and it led him to a new job.
 He didn’t get help with relocation but many companies offer that as well.